danse-inelastic/pyre/docs/pyreLibraries.rst

         innerradius = pyre.db.real( name = 'innerradius', default = 0.0 )
         outerradius = pyre.db.real( name = 'outerradius', default = 0.002 )

 This table describes cylinders with parameters height, innerradius, and outerradius.

-In the `pyre project dsaw <http://danse.us/trac/pyre/browser/branches/patches-from-jiao/packages/dsaw>`_, DbManager is overlaid with additional functionality for creating hierarchical data structures.
+.... inheritance-diagram:: pyre.db.Table
+   :parts: 1

 Then users can store objects in the usual way::

     dbm = DbManager()
     dbm.createTable(Cylinder)
     cylinder = Cylinder()
     dbm.insertRow(cylinder)

-as well as execute other methods in the DbManager interface.
+The entity which does the insertions is the DBManager, which can be connected to either the Postgres bindings Psycopg (or Psycopg2), or to the SQLite bindings:

+.. inheritance-diagram:: pyre.db.Psycopg2 pyre.db.Psycopg pyre.db.SQLite
+   :parts: 1

 .. _dsaw: